Five Proven Steps for Successful B2B Content Marketing

 During the planning and discovery phase, stakeholders – both internal and external – should be engaged 1:1 to discuss what’s of interest, whether it is something that excites them, or an innovation they are ready to launch to improve the user experience of a loyalty program, or a new technology they’re evaluating that will enable personalized digital experiences.

-Discussions with external stakeholders can reveal what’s on customers’ minds and often provide valuable insights about their perceptions of your company.
+Discussions with external stakeholders can reveal what’s on customers’ minds now and provide valuable insights about their current perceptions of your company.
 These insights are gold for identifying topics that will help shift perceptions with the industry and customers.
 For example, a card issuer may lean on a vendor primarily to support credit card programs and overlook that same vendor for servicing their debit card services.

 2. Developing and Prioritizing Topics